CosminPerRam/StylishVisualizer/README.md

 # ImGui-Visualizer
 This is a program which visualizes a bunch of sorting algorithms, made in C++17 using SFML and ImGui.
-The code is cross platform and single threaded!
+The code is cross platform.

 ## Algorithms
 Bubble Sort